kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 3. The blockchain creates a new account with the public key as its identifier and address.

 In the playground/testnet environment, onboarding can be done using friendbot {ref} instead of a backend server.

-## Operational Account

-This account is the account you use on your server to sign transactions for account creations and whitelisting using your secret seed.
-This is also the account where you store your Kin to pay earns to your users.

 ## Public Key (Public Address)